ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: #viewing-virtual-server-instances-ui}
 {: ui}

-You can interact with instances by viewing the summary of all instances on the *Virtual server instances* page, or by clicking an individual instance name to view details and make changes.
-From the instance details page, you can also view the associated network interface, access its subnet, and reserve or delete a floating IP address.
+You can view a summary of all instances on the *Virtual server instances* page.
+You can access the details page for an instance clicking an individual instance name to view details and make changes.
+From the instance details page, you can also view the associated network interface, access its subnet, toggle the auto-delete setting, and reserve or delete a floating IP address.

 ## Viewing instance details using the CLI
 {: #viewing-virtual-server-instances-cli}